-Mark Levinson No.390s CD Player – Quick Impression
+Mark Levinson No.390s CD Player – Mini Review

 All Time Favourite

 This review may be compact, but that’s not a reflection of how I feel about this player.
-In fact this is my all time favourite CD player, with a solid second place for the Wadia 861.
+In fact, this is my all-time favorite CD player, with a solid second place for the Wadia 861.
 A proper review was just never written because I knew early on that this player was here to stay and I always thought that I’d write a review later.

-Above: the beige-coloured board is the prized Arlon version used as standard in the 390S
+Above: the beige-colored board is the prized Arlon version used as standard in the 390S

-The 390S has a high quality analog volume control that can be switched in- and out of circuit.
+The 390S has a high-quality analog volume control that can be switched in- and out of circuit.
 Unlike other volume controls on CD players, the 390S’ variable level should not be set to 100 for unity, rather somewhere around 63.
 Importantly, while I am no fan of connecting CD players directly to power amplifiers, the 390S is the best CD player that I have yet heard when connected as such.
 Unlike CD players with digital volume controls, the sound is always highly resolving, even at very low levels.
-However, switching the varible volume control in circuit changes the sound.
+However, switching the variable volume control in circuit changes the sound.
 On the fixed setting the player sounds very smooth, tonally rich and full and quite relaxed, but on variable, the tonality becomes thinner and the whole sound is tighter, less free-flowing.
-My advice therefore is to not use the volume control if a preamp is already in place.
+My advice, therefore, is to not use the volume control if a preamp is already in place.